nhtnhanbn/whitecas/docs/commands/trsum.md

 Returns the approximation to $$ \int_a^b f dv $$ using trapeziums of width *w* and vertical parallel side lengths equal to the value of *f* at the trapezium's left and right endpoints.

-*The [trapezium rule](https://en.wikipedia.org/wiki/Trapezoidal_rule) is on the VCE Mathematical Methods Study Design introduced from 2023.*

 ### Example

 Find the approximation of